gianmarcotoso/informal/README.md

 }
 ```

 **Note:** the selector function should return either a primitive value or a _stable_ reference, so avoid returning new objects/arrays from the selector or consider using using a library such as [`reselect`](https://github.com/reduxjs/reselect) to create a memoized selector.
-Not following this rule advice may cause React to throw a "Maximum update depth exceeded" error.
+Not following this advice may cause React to throw a "Maximum update depth exceeded" error.

 ## FAQ